Maritime Accident Lawyer in Houston TX

 How Long Do You Have to File a Claim After a Maritime Accident?

-The time you have following a maritime accident to file a claim for compensation depends on which statute your claim arises under.
+The time you have following a maritime accident to file a compensation claim depends on which statute your claim arises under.

 • Jones Act – Three years from the date of your injury to file a lawsuit